-She studied composition at the Janáček Conservatory in Ostrava, continued for three years at the Jaroslav Ježek Conservatory, and obtained a Masters of Music degree in 2004 at the American University of Massachusetts in the field of composition, jazz composition and arranging.
-At the time of her studies in USA she was selected for the Betty Carter Jazz Ahead residency program at the Kennedy Center in Washington D.C.
+She studied composition at the Janáček Conservatory in Ostrava, followed by three years at the Conservatory of Jaroslav Ježek, finishing her studies in 2004 with an MM from the University of Massachusetts in composition, jazz composition and arrangement.
+During her studies in the U.S., she was picked for the residential programme Betty Carter Jazz Ahead at the Kennedy Center in Washington, D.C.
 (2002).

-In the years 2006 – 2013 she led her jazz trio, after the release of the award-winning album Theodoros in 2013 she most often plays solo in the Czech Republic and abroad.
-Very original and long-term projects were created in collaboration with Lenka Dusilová; both the Eternal Seekers project, in which she worked with Clarinet Factory, and two albums with the Baromantika project.
-In parallel, she has collaborated on various projects with figures such as Iva Bittová, Jiří Havelka, David Ondříček, David Koller, Jaromír Honzák, Vladivojna La Chia, Věra Martinová, Petr Ostrouchov, Dorota Barová, Dagmar Voňková, Vojtěch Nýdl, Oto Klempíř, Justin Lavash or the dance group VerTeDance and others.
+In 2004, she released her first album of jazz compositions and at the same time founded an authorial project called S’aight with her husband, guitarist Patrik Hlavenka (Patrick Karpentski).
+In 2006–2013 she was the lead in her own jazz trio, and since the release of her acclaimed album Theodoros in 2013 she has been mostly playing solo both in the Czech Republic and abroad.
+Together with Lenka Dusilová, she has created truly original long-term projects: Eternal Seekers where she played with Clarinet Factory, as well as two records with the Baromantika project.
+In parallel, she devotes herself to collaborations with personalities such as Iva Bittová.
+Jiří Havelka, David Ondříček, David Koller, Jaromír Honzák, Petr Nikl, Vladivojna La Chia, Věra Martinová, Petr Ostrouchov, Dorota Barová, Dagmar Voňková, Vojtěch Nýdl, Oto Klempíř, Justin Lavash or the dance group VerTeDance and others.

-She recorded her first album Joy for Joel (2009) in the United States with musicians such as Ingrid Jensen, Rich Perry and others, followed by the piano solo album Theodoros (winning the Anděl Award in the Jazz and blues category) and the sound-diverse Scintilla, which features accomplished guests such as cellist Jiří Bárta, clarinetist Evan Zyporyn (Paul Simon, Bang on a Can) Norwegian percussionist Kenneth Ekornes (Mari Boine) and others.
-Solo piano album “Bethlehem” from 2017 shows that Hlavenková can bring a completely new perspective to such traditional material as Christmas carols.
+She recorded her first authorial album Joy for Joel (2009) in the U.S. with musicians such as Ingrid Jensen, Rich Perry and others.
+The album was followed by a solo piano record Theodoros, for which she received the Anděl award in the Jazz and Blues category.
+The sound-rich Scintilla (Animal Music, 2015) included for example the cello player Jiří Bárta, the clarinet player Evana Zyporyna (Paul Simon, Bang on a Can), the Norwegian percussionist Kenneth Ekornes (Mari Boine) and others.
+In addition, the solo piano album Bethlehem (Animal Music, 2017) proves that Hlavenková is able to give an entirely new perspective also on traditional material like Christmas carols.

 - S’aight (2004)